Facebook, YouTube Warn Of More Mistakes As Machines Replace Moderators

 YouTube said its automated systems "are not always as accurate or granular in their analysis of content as human reviewers."
 It warned that more content may be removed, "including some videos that may not violate policies."
 And, it added, it will take longer to review appeals of removed videos.

 Facebook, YouTube and Twitter rely on tens of thousands of content moderators to monitor their sites and apps for material that breaks their rules, from spam and nudity to hate speech and violence.
-Many moderators are not full-time employees of the companies, but contractors who work for staffing firms.
+Many moderators are not full-time employees of the companies, but instead are contractors who work for staffing companies.

 Now those workers are being sent home.
 But some content moderation cannot be done outside the office, for privacy and security reasons.

-For the most sensitive categories, including suicide, self-injury, child exploitation and terrorism, Facebook says it's shifting work from contractors to full-time employees — and is ramping up the number of people working on those areas.
+For the most sensitive categories, including suicide, self-injury, child exploitation and terrorism, Facebook says it's shifting work from contractors to full-time employees and it is ramping up the number of people working on those areas.

 There are also increased demands for moderation as a result of the pandemic.
 Facebook says use of its apps, including WhatsApp and Instagram, is surging.
 The platforms are under pressure to keep false information, including dangerous fake health claims, from spreading.